mjpitz/mjpitz/_posts/2018-10-28-lambda-handler-lifetime.md

 If we were able to find an existing container, then it is used to service the current request.
 If we were unable to find an existing container, then we spin up a new one to service the current request (cold start).
 When a request completes, its container is returned to the pool for reuse.
 After some idle time, containers are shut down to keep resources to a minimum.
+In practice, this process is distributed across a cluster of machines so that there is no single point of failure.

 From an engineering standpoint, this means that we can write lambda functions a lot like how we write your typical HTTP server.
-Services that load some data at start up can benefit from doing that once and then re-using the loaded data.
+Services that load some data at start up can continue to benefit by doing that once and then re-using the loaded data for subsequent requests.
+Many of our reliability patterns can continue to be applied, such as circuit breaking, persistent connections, and distributed tracing.
+All in all, working in AWS Lambda isn't all that different from your typical application development.